REVISED: 04/14/2026

 After-Action Review

-Within ten (10) working days of a critical incident, the Critical Communications Team will convene to evaluate the response, assess operational effectiveness, and revise the plan as needed.
+Within 10 working days, the Critical Communications Team will evaluate the response and update the plan.

 Revised June 2025